 Partners Value Investments L.P.
 Announces Q3 2024 Interim Results

 TORONTO, Nov.
-18, 2024 (GLOBE NEWSWIRE) -- Partners Value Investments Inc. (the “Company”, TSX: PVF.WT, PVF.PR.V) announced today its financial results for the nine months ended September 30, 2024.
+18, 2024 (GLOBE NEWSWIRE) -- Partners Value Investments L.P. (the “Partnership”, TSX: PVF.UN TSX: PVF.PR.U) announced today its financial results for the nine months ended September 30, 2024.
 All amounts are stated in U.S. dollars.

-The Company recorded net loss of $1.2 billion for the three months ended September 30, 2024, compared to a net income of $72.1 million in the prior year quarter.
-The decrease in income was primarily due to current period remeasurement losses of $1.1 billion associated with the retractable shares, compared to remeasurement gains of $35.0 million in the prior year quarter.
-The Company’s retractable common shares are classified as liabilities due to their cash retraction feature.
-The remeasurement gains or losses in a given period are driven by the respective appreciation or depreciation of the Partners Value Investments L.P. (the “Partnership”) unit price as the exchangeable shares are recognized at fair value based on the quoted price of the Partnership’s Equity LP units.
-During the quarter, the Partnership unit price increased by $15.57 compared to a decrease of $0.52 in the prior year quarter.
+The Partnership generated net income of $14.6 million for the quarter ended September 30, 2024, compared to net income of $18.7 million in the prior year quarter.
+The decrease in income was primarily on account of foreign currency losses, partially offset by investment valuation gains and higher dividend income.
+Income of $12.2 million was attributable to the Equity Limited Partners, and $2.4 million was attributable to Preferred Limited Partners.

-Excluding retractable share and warrant liability remeasurement gains and dividends paid on retractable shares, Adjusted Earnings for the Company was $17.1 million for the three months ended September 30, 2024, compared to Adjusted Earnings of $29.4 million in the prior year quarter.
-Adjusted Earnings were lower in the current quarter as a result of foreign currency losses, partially offset by investment valuation gains.

 As at September 30, 2024, the market prices of a Brookfield Corporation (the “Corporation”, NYSE/TSX: BN) and Brookfield Asset Management Ltd. (the “Manager”, NYSE/TSX: BAM) share were $53.15 and $47.29, respectively.
 As at November 15, 2024, the market prices of a BN and BAM share were $56.79 and $55.77, respectively.